 The first season went through a few inconsistencies before Season Two set things in stone, especially since it was made by several writers rather than one, and the decision to have an arcing plot wasn't in place yet.
 Sally was more childish and arrogant, Snively was more genuinely loyal to Robotnik and actually thrived on his rare praise at points.
 Antoine's cowardice and pompousness was also more subtle.
 Some episodes such as "Sonic Boom" also caused continuity errors with the backstory established in the Second Season.

-The original pilot episode had a more detailed animation style, along with character design differences.
+The original pilot episode had a more detailed animation style, along with character design differences (Garnet's hair is down and she wears a looser-fitting outfit, Amethyst wears a fanny pack and has sleeves, and Pearl looks NOTHING like the final product, more closely resembling David Bowie's character Ziggy Stardust).
 Lars and Steven mutually dislike each other while in the final product Steven is oblivious to Lars not being his friend.
 Pearl is presented more as an older sister than a maternal figure and neither her nor Garnet are above teasing or calling out Steven.
 The episode also implies the gems eat food, while as mentioned below only Amethyst normally does.

 The first few episodes had all of the Gems being shown to eat and like food, including Pearl (who outright said she likes pie in one episode).
 Later on it is established eating isn't needed and only Amethyst eats recreationally; Pearl in fact dislikes eating intensely.
 This was later Hand Waved by one of the writers, saying that Pearl likes the process of making pie.